-KC Scholars was designed to change thousands of individual lives and transform the region by preparing our future workforce and contributing to the regional economy.
+KC Scholars was designed to change thousands of individual lives and transform the region by preparing the future of the workforce and contributing to the regional economy.

 KC Scholars and its collaborators are dedicated to helping you complete your degree!
-We provide financial support for college and much more – support that helps you plan for college, navigate the college enrollment process, persist one you are enrolled in college, and complete your college degree.
+KC Scholars provides financial support for college and much more – programs help you plan for college, navigate the college enrollment process, persist once you are enrolled in college, and complete your college degree.

-College Advising Corps works to increase the number of low-income, first-generation college and underrepresented high school students who enter and complete higher education.
-To do this, we place well-trained, recent college graduates, from institutions of higher education, as full-time near-peer college advisers in the nation’s underserved schools.
+College Advising Corps works to increase the number of low-income, first-generation college students, and underrepresented high schoolers who enter and complete higher education.
+To do this, we place well-trained, recent college graduates from institutions of higher education as full-time near-peer college advisers in the nation’s underserved schools.
 We provide the support that high school students need to navigate the complex processes of college admissions, securing financial aid, and enrolling in schools that serve them well.
 Because advisers are close in age and background to the students they serve, they can connect with students in ways others often cannot.
 Our model not only offers assistance to students, but also provides jobs for recent college graduates.

-The Kansas State College Advising Corps program is a solution for Greater Kansas City’s workforce development.
-The Corps is supported by a grant from the Kauffman Foundation, it is a “best fit” college advising model that helps low-income, first-generation college and underrepresented high school students navigate the complex issues associated with selecting and entering a university of their choice.
+The Kansas State College Advising Corps program is a solution for Greater Kansas City’s workforce development challenges.
+The Corps is supported by a grant from the Kauffman Foundation, and it is a “best fit” college advising model that helps low-income, first-generation college students, and underrepresented high schoolers navigate the complex issues associated with selecting and entering a university of their choice.

-Missouri College Advising Corps hires recent graduates to work in partner high schools across Missouri to empower Missouri students to go to college and succeed.
-MCAC partner schools have high percentages of first-generation college, low-income, and underrepresented students at risk of not going to college.
+Missouri College Advising Corps hires recent graduates to work in partnering high schools across Missouri to empower local students to go to college and succeed.
+Students at MCAC partner schools are often first-generation college, low-income, and underrepresented learners at risk of not going to college.
 MCAC college advisers help students understand that they can complete a college degree, find their “best fit” post-secondary institution, and navigate the process of applying for admission and financial aid.
 Advisers are immersed in the school and are available to guide students through the college planning and preparation, applications, and financial aid processes.